 It helps to increase blood flow to your feet by applying warmth and compression.
 Soak your feet in warm water for 15-20 minutes, or use a heating pad on a low setting.
 You can also try wearing compression socks which help improve circulation by applying gentle pressure to your legs.

 A healthy diet is crucial for good circulation.
 Foods high in saturated fats and cholesterol can clog arteries and lead to poor circulation.
 Instead, choose foods rich in omega-three fatty acids, such as salmon, nuts, and seeds.
 These foods will help keep your arteries clear and improve blood flow.

 In addition to eating a healthy diet, you should also be hydrated.
 Drinking plenty of water will help keep your blood flowing smoothly.

-For the best plantar fasciitis treatment in Marietta, call Advanced Foot and Ankle Institute.
+For the best plantar fasciitis treatment in Marietta, Visit highly experienced podiatrist in Marietta at the Advanced Foot and Ankle Institute of Georgia.
+Contact us now.
 Our institute offers comprehensive plantar fasciitis treatment and other treatments for foot and ankle problems.